jagregory/abrash-zen-of-asm/src/chapter-14.md

 The answer (surprise!) is to use a jump table, as shown in [Listing 14-14](#L1414).
 The jump table simply stores the start offset of each in-line code block, regardless of how large that block may be.
 While the jump table is 162 bytes in size, there's no speed penalty for using it, since the process of looking up a table entry and branching accordingly requires only a few instructions.
 Indeed, it's often faster to use a jump table in this way than it is to calculate the target offset even when the repeated in-line code blocks *are* all the same size.

 How does [Listing 14-14](#L1414) generate in-line code blocks of varying sizes?
-The macro `CHECK_CHAR`, which is used to generate each in-line code block, actually calculates the distance from the end of each conditional jump to the target label, and uses the `if` directive to assemble a single conditional jump if a 1-byte displacement will reach the target label, or a conditional jump around an unconditional jump if necessary.
+The macro `CHECK_CHAR`{.nasm}, which is used to generate each in-line code block, actually calculates the distance from the end of each conditional jump to the target label, and uses the `if`{.nasm} directive to assemble a single conditional jump if a 1-byte displacement will reach the target label, or a conditional jump around an unconditional jump if necessary.
 In some cases a conditional jump does reach, while in others it doesn't; as a result, the in-line code blocks vary in size.

 [Listing 14-14](#L1414) illustrates the use of a clever technique that's most useful for generating jump tables that point to in-line code: macro text substitution.
-In order to generate a unique label for each repeated code block, the assembler variable `BLOCK_NUMBER` is initially set to zero, and then incremented each time a new code block is created.
-(Note that `BLOCK_NUMBER` is a variable used during assembly, not a variable used by the assembler program.
+In order to generate a unique label for each repeated code block, the assembler variable `BLOCK_NUMBER`{.nasm} is initially set to zero, and then incremented each time a new code block is created.
+(Note that `BLOCK_NUMBER`{.nasm} is a variable used during assembly, not a variable used by the assembler program.
 Such variables are used to control assembly, and the program being assembled has no knowledge of them at run time.)

-The value of `BLOCK_NUMBER` is passed to `CHECK_CHAR`, the macro that creates each instance of the repeated code, as follows:
+The value of `BLOCK_NUMBER`{.nasm} is passed to `CHECK_CHAR`{.nasm}, the macro that creates each instance of the repeated code, as follows:

 ```nasm
 CHECK_CHAR   %BLOCK_NUMBER
 ```

-The macro sees this passed parameter as the parameter `NUMBER`.
-Thanks to the percent-sign, the assembler actually makes the value of `BLOCK_NUMBER` into a text string when it passes it to `CHECK_CHAR`; that text string is then substituted wherever the parameter `NUMBER` appears in the macro.
+The macro sees this passed parameter as the parameter `NUMBER`{.nasm}.
+Thanks to the percent-sign, the assembler actually makes the value of `BLOCK_NUMBER`{.nasm} into a text string when it passes it to `CHECK_CHAR`{.nasm}; that text string is then substituted wherever the parameter `NUMBER`{.nasm} appears in the macro.

-What's really interesting is what comes of butting `&NUMBER&` up against the text "CheckChar" in the macro `CHECK_CHAR`, as follows:
+What's really interesting is what comes of butting `&NUMBER&`{.nasm} up against the text "CheckChar" in the macro `CHECK_CHAR`{.nasm}, as follows:

 ```nasm
 CheckChar&NUMBER&:
 ```

-(The ampersands ('&') around `NUMBER` ensure that the assembler knows that parameter substitution should take place; otherwise, when `NUMBER` is butted up against other text, as it is above, the assembler has no way of knowing whether to treat `NUMBER` as a parameter or as part of a longer text string.)
-A text representation of the value of `NUMBER` is substituted into the above line, so if `NUMBER` is 2, the line becomes:
+(The ampersands ('&') around `NUMBER`{.nasm} ensure that the assembler knows that parameter substitution should take place; otherwise, when `NUMBER`{.nasm} is butted up against other text, as it is above, the assembler has no way of knowing whether to treat `NUMBER`{.nasm} as a parameter or as part of a longer text string.)
+A text representation of the value of `NUMBER`{.nasm} is substituted into the above line, so if `NUMBER`{.nasm} is 2, the line becomes:

 ```nasm
 CheckChar2:
 ```

-If `NUMBER` is 10, the line becomes:
+If `NUMBER`{.nasm} is 10, the line becomes:

 ```nasm
 CheckChar10:
 ```

 Do you see what we've done?
-We've created a unique label for each repeated code block, since `BLOCK_NUMBER` is incremented after each code block is created.
-Better yet, the labels are organized in a predictable manner, with the first code block labelled with `CheckChar0`, the second labelled with `CheckChar1`, and so on.
+We've created a unique label for each repeated code block, since `BLOCK_NUMBER`{.nasm} is incremented after each code block is created.
+Better yet, the labels are organized in a predictable manner, with the first code block labelled with `CheckChar0`{.nasm}, the second labelled with `CheckChar1`{.nasm}, and so on.

 It should be pretty clear that this is an ideal set-up for a jump table.
 There are a couple of tricks here, however.
-First, if we want to check at most one character, we must branch to not the first but the *last* repeated in-line code block, and that code block is labelled with `CheckChar79`.
+First, if we want to check at most one character, we must branch to not the first but the *last* repeated in-line code block, and that code block is labelled with `CheckChar79`{.nasm}.
 That means that our jump table should look something like this:

 ```nasm
 CheckCharJumpTable  label   word